deNBI/cloud-user-docs/wiki/Tutorials/Elixir_OIDC/Elixir_AAI_OIDC.md

 ## Dashboard (Horizon)

-After setup Keystone to be OIDC aware, we have to a enable SSO (single sign on) in Openstack horizon and add Elixir_OIDC as choice in the list of providers via mapped drivers.
+After setting up Keystone to be OIDC aware, we have to a enable SSO (single sign on) in OpenStack horizon and add Elixir_OIDC as choice in the list of providers via mapped drivers.

 ```
 WEBSSO_ENABLED = True